edenreich/vuejs-ssr-typescript/README.md

 # Vue-SSR (Vue Server-Side Rendering)

-This is a simple setup of vue ssr using typescript running on express server.
+Setup of VueJS running on express server using typescript.